 “Reporting Party” means a person who brings a Report to the attention of the Reports Administrator, or to the attention of the Diocesan Reports Receivers;

-“Reports Administrator” means the person appointed by the Executive Committee to receive Reports of misconduct;
+“Reports Administrator” means the person or persons either appointed by the Executive Committee or employed by the province with the consent of the Executive Committee to receive Reports of misconduct, maintain required records under this Title IV, and to serve or appoint a delegate to serve as court administrator for the Disciplinary Tribunal for a Bishop and the Provincial Tribunal;

-“Reports Investigation Committee” means the committee whose members are appointed by the Executive Committee and elected by the Provincial Council to investigate Reports within the jurisdiction of the province, to determine whether a Report should be referred to the Disciplinary Tribunal for a Bishop, and to formulate the Presentment for any Report so referred;
+“Reports Investigation Committee” means the committee whose members are in part appointed by the Executive Committee and in part elected by the Provincial Council to investigate Reports within the province, to determine whether a Report should be referred to the Disciplinary Tribunal for a Bishop, and to formulate the Presentment for any Report so referred;

 “Respondent” means any bishop in respect of whom a Presentment has been referred to the Disciplinary Tribunal for a Bishop, or any member of the clergy in respect of whom a Presentment has been referred to a diocesan court or tribunal;

-“Respondent’s Proctor” means a Proctor appointed by the Respondent to present evidence and argument on his behalf to the Disciplinary Tribunal for a Bishop;
+“Respondent’s Proctor” means a Proctor appointed by the Respondent at Respondent’s discretion to present evidence and argument on his behalf to the Disciplinary Tribunal for a Bishop;

-“suspension” means the temporary taking away for a definite period, not to exceed five years, of the Respondent’s authority to perform all ministerial functions and/or the functions of a particular office or appointment; and
+“suspension” means the temporary taking away for a definite period, not to exceed five years of the Respondent’s authority to perform all ministerial functions and/or the functions of a particular office or appointment; and

 “vulnerable adult” means a person 18 or older who is substantially unable to take care of himself or herself, or to protect himself or herself from harm or exploitation due to advanced age, illness, mental or physical disability, or other circumstances that impair one’s capacity to make decisions or advocate for one’s own well-being.

-For the purposes of this title, unless otherwise expressly indicated, the term “member of the clergy” refers to a presbyter or deacon of the Anglican Church of North America; and the term “bishop” refers to a member of the College of Bishops of the Anglican Church in North America, including the archbishop.
+For the purposes of this title, unless otherwise expressly indicated, the term “member of the clergy” refers to a presbyter or deacon of the Anglican Church of North America; and the term “bishop” refers to a member of the College of Bishops of the Anglican Church in North America, including any bishop of a special jurisdiction and the archbishop.

-Canon 3 Offenses
+Canon 3 Canonical Offenses

-To the end that all those in holy orders may by their life and doctrine declare God’s glory and set forward the salvation of all people, a person in holy orders is liable to disciplinary action upon committing one or more of the following offenses:
+To ensure that all those in holy orders may by their life and doctrine declare God’s glory and set forward the salvation of all people, a person in holy orders is subject to disciplinary action upon committing the following offenses:

-Teaching or espousing any doctrine contrary to the doctrine of this Church (in particular such doctrine is to be found in the Fundamental Declarations of the Province and the Thirty-Nine Articles of Religion-); abandoning the Christian faith; or removing oneself from the communion of the Christian Church.
+Teaching or espousing any doctrine contrary to the doctrine of this Church (such as, but not limited to, doctrine expressed in the Fundamental Declarations of the Province and the standards of Christian Marriage and Sexual Morality and Ethics set forth in Canons II.7-8); abandoning the Christian faith; or removing oneself from the communion of the Christian Church.

 Willful or negligent dereliction of any duty of the clergy.
 Such conduct includes, but is not limited to, any duty established by: